OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 - AWS
 - On-premises (hardware and virtualized environments)

-One of the major benefits about using Terraform in a continuous delivery and deployment tool is that you only have to focus on writing the code, not manually deploying it.
+One of the major benefits of using Terraform in a continuous delivery and deployment tool is that you can focus on writing the code, not manually deploying it.
 Combining Octopus and Terraform allows you to automate the entire lifecycle.

 ## The Terraform Code